 One of the early visitors to the cemetery, other than the organizing family, and their local friends are the King and Queen (Catrin and Catrina).
 Randy McLaughlin, the "King (Catrin)” for the last many years, and Grace Sullivan, the “Queen (Catrina)" for the last three years do the rounds of the graves as a mark of respect and deliberate reflection.
-Women adorned in red roses is a common sight, the roses signifying that memories of the lost will not be eroded by death.
-The local community and visitors gather at the cemetery before sundown to acknowledge and pray for the spiritual journey of those that have departed.
+Women adorned in red roses is a common sight — the roses signifying that memories of the lost will not be eroded by death.
+The local community and visitors gather at the cemetery before sundown to acknowledge and pray for the spiritual wellness of those that have departed.

 The action moves back to the Starlight Theater after dark with music, drinks, food and dancing continuing late into the night.
 Old stories are shared, new friends made and common ones remembered.
 This is a great occasion to mingle with locals and learn about the mining days, as well as what's bringing new members to the community.
 Most are artists, travelers, adventure enthusiasts, outdoor lovers and solace seekers, all of whom call this ghost town "paradise."

 This work is part of my series on Day of the Dead in Terlingua over the past two years.
 I've found this to be an incredible community of creative souls and warm people.
 While Day of the Day is a Mexican tradition and is celebrated in various parts of the United States, Terlingua's edition is special with its community bond, old stories and genuine acknowledgement of its residents.
 I hope to document more Day of the Dead celebrations in this ghost town in the coming years.
 Please do not use, reproduce or manipulate these images in anyway for commercial or other uses.
 If you'd like to get in touch regarding these images, please use the Contact form.